The monarchs of Hawaii, from the formation of the kingdom in 1810 until the overthrow of the monarchy in 1893:

 Around the World With a King by William N. Armstrong.
 The author accompanied Kalakaua on a trip around the world.
 Their journey began in 1887 and took them to many countries, including China, Siam, India, Egypt, England, France, Italy, Spain, and the U.S. This book was originally published in 1904.

 Emma: Hawaii's Remarkable Queen by George S. Kanahele.
+The definitive biography of one of the most beloved and influential women in Hawaiian history.

 Hawaii's Story by Hawaii's Queen by Queen Liliuokalani.
 The history of Hawaii, in the words of its most famous queen and songwriter.